milkLisa/simple_chat/README.md

 # Simple Chat

 Use devise, faye, private_pub, thin, SMTP and SMS.

-Add rolify and cancancan to manage roles.
+Add rolify and cancancan to manage roles, and the first sign up user will be assigned as Admin.

 ## Preceding operation